Zeolla.org Home Page

 By Gary F. Zeolla

-With my Web sites, newsletters, books, and powerlifting, I have had many people ask me about my background, so below is a short autobiography.
-Hold your mouse pointer over each picture for the caption.
-Click on the picture for a larger image.
+With my websites, newsletters, books, and powerlifting, I have had many people ask me about my background, so below is a short autobiography.
+Click on any picture for a larger image.
+This bio was last updated January 1, 2017.

 High School and College

 I graduated from college in 1983.
-Since I could no longer workout let alone compete, I pretty much lost interest in the opening a gym and personal trainer idea.
+Since I could no longer lift weights let alone compete, I pretty much lost interest in the opening a gym and personal trainer idea.
 Needless to say, this was emotionally devastating.
 To go from being a national champion powerlifter to being crippled by health problems was just too much to take.
 Watching my formerly muscular body waste away wasn’t very pleasant either.
 With losing my career plans, I was left with no direction in life.
-I ended up working as a cook at various establishments for the next several years.
+I ended up working as a short-order cook at various establishments over the next several years.

 Eventually, I decided to go to seminary.
 I chose Denver Conservative Baptist Seminary and moved to Denver, Colorado in March of 1988.
 I began working towards a Master's degree in Philosophy of Religion.
 Unfortunately, my health worsened while in Denver, which lead to financial problems.
 As a result, I was forced to leave seminary with two-thirds of the credits necessary for graduation completed.
 I moved back to western Pennsylvania in December of 1990.